What Are Megapixels and How They Affect Photo Quality

 To make your life easier when deciding how many megapixels are sufficient, here's a practical printing chart:

 For social media, you don't need to worry much.
-Instagram, for example, resizes your photos to a maximum of 1080×1350 pixels, which equals only 1.5 MP.
+Instagram resizes photos to a maximum of 1080×1350 pixels, which equals only 1.5 MP.
 Any modern smartphone is more than sufficient.

 How to Improve Quality Regardless of Megapixels